 This training is fully funded by a federal grant from SAMHSA and is offered free of charge.

-Mental Health First Aid for Higher Education
+2019 Mental Health First Aid training opportunities for UHCL faculty and staff:

 - September 6